moskalyk/uflo/README.md

 # ~uflo
 A binaural beat toolkit for collective consciousness used by the modern practicing [steersman](https://en.wikipedia.org/wiki/Guild_Navigator) in times of [Kairos](https://en.wikipedia.org/wiki/Kairos).

-**Steersman**: Navigators are able to use a limited form of [prescience](https://www.merriam-webster.com/dictionary/prescience) to safely navigate interstellar space.
+**Steersman**: Derived from [Dune](https://en.wikipedia.org/wiki/Dune_(franchise)), Steersman, or, Navigators, are fictional humanoids able to use a limited form of [prescience](https://www.merriam-webster.com/dictionary/prescience) to safely navigate interstellar space.

 **Kairos**: Kairos refers to the opportune time and/or place — that is, the right or appropriate time to say or do the right or appropriate thing.